REHAB: REDEFINED

 Well, it’s because muscle tissue is only one part of the equation to joint stability.

 Proprioception, your brains ability to know where your joints are in space and time, is the effect of many systems working together, and good stable movement is largely unconscious.
-Likewise, as paradigms shift, the research now shows that issues like proprioception, are vitally important in helping to stabilise hypermobile joints.
+Likewise, as paradigms shift, the research now shows that issues like proprioception and correct motor patterns are vitally important in helping to stabilise hypermobile joints.

-This is why when we work with our hypermobile clients, we look to these principals, focusing on good cortical representation of your joints, targeted proprioceptive movements, and relearning how to use those joints, helping to predict what force is incoming and how to react to it.
+This is why when we work with our hypermobile clients, we look to these principals, focusing on good cortical representation of your joints, targeted proprioceptive movements, sequencing, and relearning how to use those joints, helping to predict what force is incoming and how to react to it, unconscious, effective, and stable movement.

 For our clients who have chronic pain: